-- performed audit procedures ourselves at the stand-alone Company; - made use of the work of KPMG Oslo and work of other KPMG auditors for the audit of the Hydril USA Distribution LLC (including Subsea Drillings Systems Group), MHWirth AS, MHWirth GmbH and MHWirth do Brasil Equipamentos Ltda. components that are significant to the group.
-For that purpose, we have sent detailed instructions to KPMG Norway, KPMG Brazil, KPMG USA, KPMG Kristiansand and KPMG Germany, covering significant areas including the relevant risks of material misstatement, and set out the information required to be reported to the group audit team.
-We held conference calls and physical meetings with KPMG Oslo, KPMG Brazil, KPMG USA, KPMG Kristiansand and KPMG Germany.

-We visited the main component locations in the USA, Brazil and Norway, and we performed file reviews of the audit files of KPMG Oslo, KPMG Brazil, KPMG USA, KPMG Kristiansand and KPMG Germany.
+- performed audit procedures ourselves at the stand-alone Company; - made use of the work of KPMG Oslo regarding the consolidation audit work and work of other KPMG and non-KPMG auditors for the audit of the Hydril USA Distribution LLC (including Subsea Drillings Systems Group), MHWirth AS, MHWirth GmbH, MHWirth do Brasil Equipamentos Ltda. and Hydril PCB Limited components that are significant to the group.
+For that purpose, we have sent detailed instructions to KPMG Oslo, KPMG Brazil, KPMG USA, KPMG Kristiansand, KPMG Germany and to the non-KPMG auditor in the UK, covering significant areas including the relevant risks of material misstatement, and set out the information required to be reported to the group audit team.
+We held conference calls and physical meetings with KPMG Oslo, KPMG Brazil, KPMG USA, KPMG Kristiansand, KPMG Germany and the non-KPMG auditor in the UK.
+We visited the main component locations in the USA, Brazil and Norway, and we performed file reviews of the audit files of KPMG Oslo, KPMG Brazil, KPMG USA, KPMG Kristiansand, KPMG Germany and the non-KPMG auditor in the UK.